AllDayAlone/get-your-homies/README.md

 # get-your-homies

-A script to fetch all users from your discord server
+A script to fetch all members of your discord server